What Home EV Charging Points Do You Install?

 What Are The Benefits of a Dedicated Home EV Charging Station?

-We strongly recommend having a dedicated home EV charging point installed by an OLEV-approved installer, as opposed to using a 3-pin plug, because:
+We strongly recommend having a dedicated home EV charging point installed by an OZEV-approved installer, as opposed to using a 3-pin plug, because:

 - It charges your car faster.